lgaalves/localization/README.md

 # Data

 The WIOD data is freely available for download [here](http://www.wiod.org/database/wiots16).
 Download and store the dataset at the folder called data Then run the script `raw_to_edges.py` to generate the multilayer edge data.
-This is step is necessary before running the Jupyter notebooks.
+This step is necessary before running the Jupyter notebooks.

 # Jupyter notebooks' index